CodyTseng/meilisearch-helper/README.md

 1. Use the `buildMeiliSearchFilter` function to build a filter from a MongoDB-style filter object.
 2. Use the `MeiliSearchFilterBuilder` class to build a filter with a fluent API.

+> Note:
+> `CONTAINS` and `STARTS WITH` are experimental features.
+You need to use the experimental features endpoint to enable them.
+More details can be found in the [MeiliSearch documentation](https://www.meilisearch.com/docs/learn/filtering_and_sorting/filter_expression_reference#contains).

 #### `buildMeiliSearchFilter`

 ```typescript